 London is a buzzing city with countless things to do and see.
 In fact, the city has so much to offer that it can be a little too busy and stressful come summer time.
 So whenever you are around for a few days or more, why not add one or two day trips from London to your itinerary?
 The choices are endless from beaches, castles, hillsides or Roman baths at less than 3 hours ride from London by train, car or coach.
 It’s perfect to unwind as well as explore the beauty of the UK.

-To help you get some inspirations, I have reached out to some of my fellow travel bloggers to share their best idea of day trips out of London.
+To help you get some inspirations, I have reached out to some of my fellow travel bloggers to share their best favourite day trips from London.
 The trips are ranked geographically from North to South.

 Liverpool is a joy to visit during the summer and a nice day trip away from London.
 Start your visit at the stunning Albert Dock for a nice stroll along the waterfront to enjoy the scenery or grab something to eat in the cafes or restaurants.
 From there you can visit one of the many museums available to you: Beatles Story, Tate Liverpool, the Merseyside Maritime Museum or Museum of Liverpool.